murillo-group/sarkas/_sources/documentation/input_file.rst.txt

 Future implementations of Sarkas accepting open and mixed boundary conditions will be available in the future.
 We accept pull request :) !

+By specifying ``Lx``, ``Ly`` and ``Lz`` the simulation box can be specified explicitly and expanded with respect to the initial particle distribution.
+This moves the walls where boundary conditions are applied away from the initial particle volume.

 Input/Output
 ------------
 The next section defines some IO parameters